ECALELFS/ECALELF/README.md

 `cd Calibration/ZFitter && make && cd -`

+If you are using a tcsh shell:
+`cd Calibration && source initCmsEnv.csh`

+If you are using a bash shell:
+`cd Calibration && source initCmsEnv.sh`

 ======
 Code documentation:
 Once downloaded the code, in Calibration/ you can run the command

 `doxygen fulldoc`

-to have the code documentation produced by doxygen opening the doc/doxygen/fulldoc/html/index.html with your browser
+to have the code documentation produced by doxygen opening the `doc/doxygen/fulldoc/html/index.html` with your browser

 ======